Seoul Grand Park: Large Herbivores Pavilion

 The Large Herbivores Pavilion is home to some the most impressive animals in the zoo.
-Animals on display include Ankole cattle, African buffaloes, water buffaloes, wild yaks, black rhinoceroses, white rhinoceroses, American bison, and Asian elephants.
+Animals on display include Ankole Watusi cattle, African buffaloes, water buffaloes, Southern white rhinoceroses, American bison, and Asian elephants.

 The zoo's three Asian elephants, all of them female, have a long history with the zoo.
 Kima, 33 years old as of 2025, is the matriarch of the Seoul elephant herd and largest among the zoo's four elephants.
 Kima was one of the first elephants at the zoo when it opened at its current location in 1984.
 Sugela, 21 years old as of 2025, arrived from Sri Lanka as a donation from then-President Mahinda Rajapaksa, who had liaisons with Korean humanitarian aid, in 2010, alongside a male named Gajava.
 Sugela gave birth to a baby elephant, named Hee-mang(희망, "hope" in Korean) in 2016, who is 9 as of 2025.
 Gajava died from a particularly deadly heat stroke in 2018.

 Prior to the current herd, other elephant inhabitants have gained fame.
 Giant(1952~2009) was 3 years old when he was imported to Changgyeongwon from Thailand through the efforts of the late CEO Lee Byung-chul, founder of Samsung.
 Even after moving into Gwacheon, Giant was popular with the public and lived a long life.
 Giant died in 2009 at the age of 57.
 At the time of his death, he was the oldest captive animal in Korea.
 Sakura(1965~2024), the oldest elephant in Korea, was formerly exhibited in a private zoo in Japan, when she was only seven months old.
 When the zoo closed in 2003, she was brought to Seoul Zoo, but her long time in solidarity made it hard for her to integrate.
 Not until 2018 was Sakura able to fully stand as a member of the Seoul elephant herd.
 Sakura died on February 13th, 2024, replacing Giant as the oldest elephant in South Korea.
 Kanto(c.
 1983~2018), a male elephant, entered Seoul Zoo in 1985, when he was approximately 2 years old.
 Kanto died of a foot abscess in 2018.

-Seoul Zoo also formerly hosted African elephants.
+Seoul Zoo also formerly hosted African bush elephants.
 The last of them, Rika, fell in love with Sakura, an Asian elephant.
 When Rika died on March 13th, 2008, Sakura became heartbroken and remained secluded from the rest of the elephant herd, rejecting the woos of Giant.

-Australia Pavilion.
+Australia Pavilion

 The Australian Pavilion is positioned in the south of the zoo, south-west of the Large Animal Pavilion.
 Animals in this exhibit include red kangaroos, eastern gray kangaroos, wallaroos, emus, and southern cassowaries.